delvedor/find-my-way/README.md

 ```

 The custom strategy object should contain next properties:
-* `storage` - the factory function for the Storage of the handlers based on their version.
+* `storage` - a factory function to store lists of handlers for each possible constraint value.
+The storage object can use domain-specific storage mechanisms to store handlers in a way that makes sense for the constraint at hand.
+See `lib/strategies` for examples, like the `version` constraint strategy that matches using semantic versions, or the `host` strategy that allows both exact and regex host constraints.
-* `deriveConstraint` - the function to determine the version based on the request
+* `deriveConstraint` - the function to determine the value of this constraint given a request

 The signature of the functions and objects must match the one from the example above.

-*Please, be aware, if you use custom versioning strategy - you use it on your own risk.
-This can lead both to the performance degradation and bugs which are not related to `find-my-way` itself*
+*Please, be aware, if you use your own constraining strategy - you use it on your own risk.
+This can lead both to the performance degradation and bugs which are not related to `find-my-way` itself!*

 <a name="on"></a>
 #### on(method, path, [opts], handler, [store])